BORA (BORA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BORA Historical Price

-According to the latest data gathered on BORA live price page, the current price of BORA is 0.092449USD.
-The circulating supply of BORA(BORA) is 1.15B BORA , giving it a market capitalization of $106.52M.
+According to the latest data gathered on BORA live price page, the current price of BORA is 0.090422USD.
+The circulating supply of BORA(BORA) is 1.15B BORA , giving it a market capitalization of $104.30M.

 The BORA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BORA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.